Marine Support Facility

 Ideally located, the Marine Support Facility is now an integral part of Western Australia's shipbuilding, ship repair and maintenance industry.

 The Marine Support Facility is equipped with extensive dry-berth support infrastructure, including one of Australia's largest ship-lifts, which is used extensively by the Royal Australian Navy.
-This is now complimented by the recent $170million upgrade at the Common User Facility, which includes a floating dock capable of lifting vessels up to 12,000 tonnes and transfer system able to move vessels up to 3500 tonnes from the dock to anywhere within the AMC.
+This is complemented by the $170million upgrade at the Common User Facility, which includes a floating dock capable of lifting vessels up to 12,000 tonnes and transfer system able to move vessels up to 3500 tonnes from the dock to anywhere within the AMC.

 The Marine Support Facility ship-lift has a nominal lifting capacity of 8,065 tonnes, large enough to lift the majority of the Australian Navy's combat vessels.